 How should I take MAVENCLAD? (cont.)
-If you get MAVENCLAD on your skin or on any surface, wash it right away with water.
-Take MAVENCLAD at least 3 hours apart from other medicines taken by mouth during the 4- to 5-day MAVENCLAD treatment week.
 If you miss a dose, take it as soon as you remember on the same day.
 If the whole day passes before you remember, take your missed dose the next day.
 Do not take 2 doses at the same time.
 Instead, you will extend the number of days in that treatment week.
 Your healthcare provider will continue to monitor your health during the 2 yearly treatment courses, and for at least another 2 years during which you do not need to take MAVENCLAD.
 It is not known if MAVENCLAD is safe and effective in people who restart MAVENCLAD treatment more than 2 years after completing 2 yearly treatment courses.